What is Rehypothecation?

 Consequences of Rehypothecation

 A financial institution can borrow additional funds by pledging the borrower’s collateral for the second time.
 So, the same collateral now stands the burden of multiple debts.
 The first debt refers to a loan extended by the initial lender to the original borrower.
-The second debt refers to the borrowing by the initial lender from a third-party lender.
+The second debt refers to borrowing by the initial lender from a third-party lender.
 Therefore, the collateral ultimately passes from the original borrower to the third-party lender through the initial lender.

 Elements of Rehypothecation